IUPAC/WFChemProtocols/book/intro.md

 Having a common web service API to send the user's structure, and get feedback like this, would allow application developers, and by extension their users, to easily check their structures against multiple ogranizations, each of which may - and probably will - have their own rules for chemical processing, to see whether the chemicals are processed as the user expects, or whether there are ambiguities.
 In other words, "Is their computer handling my chemical structure the same way I (the expert chemist) have it in my head?"
 This is fundamental to machine readability.

-There is a white paper style document describing this idea, with some illustrative examples, [here in this repository](https://github.com/IUPAC/WFChemProtocols/blob/main/ChemicalStructureValidator_concept.pdf).
+There is a white paper style document describing this idea, with some illustrative examples, as a separate chapter in this book.